pulp/pulp_installer/roles/pulp_repos/README.md

   attempted.
   Also accepts a single string or empty string.
   Only affects CentOS/RHEL.
+  Defaults to  ["epel-release",
+  "https://dl.fedoraproject.org/pub/epel/epel-release-latest-{{ ansible_facts.distribution_major_version }}.noarch.rpm"
 * `rhel7_optional_repo`: List of possible names for the rhel7 optional repo to enable.
 Once the 1st name is enabled (or found to already be enabled), no further names are attempted.
-  Defaults to  ["rhui-rhel-7-server-rhui-optional-rpms", "rhel-7-server-optional-rpms", "rhel-7-workstation-optional-rpms"]
+  Defaults to  ["rhui-rhel-7-server-rhui-optional-rpms", "rhel-7-server-rhui-optional-rpms", "rhel-7-server-optional-rpms", "rhel-7-workstation-optional-rpms"]
   Also accepts a single string or empty string.
   Only affects RHEL7 (RHEL8 no longer has an optional repo.)